 By supporting skin research, the SRGC contributes towards improving the health of patients suffering from skin diseases by identifying novel preventative and therapeutic strategies.
 Applications of recent scientific advances have produced diagnostic and therapeutic innovations in dermatological/surgical practices, particularly in genetics, skin cancer, allergic skin disease, infectious disease and autoimmune diseases.

 The SRGC facilitates exchange of information relevant to investigative dermatological sciences between clinicians and scientists in Canada and worldwide.
 One of the most important activities of our society is to promote the presentation of new research data and ideas at our annual scientific meetings and clinically oriented symposia.
 The SRGC organises educational events throughout the year to further knowledge in skin research.
 It also provides a forum for showcasing research by young investigators in the field and for fostering participation of skin patients alliance groups.

-Membership is open to all independent investigators directly engaged in skin research in academic institutions or in industry /pharmaceutical companies and also to clinicians, Student and Resident researchers in skin field.
+Open to all independent investigators engaged in skin research in academic institutions/ industry /pharmaceutical companies and also to clinicians, Student and Resident researchers in skin field.